Nicolet College

 • Close and lock all office and classroom doors.

-The behavior of a disruptive student has a negative impact on those around them, making it difficult for routine work or teaching to take place.
+The behavior of a disruptive person has a negative impact on those around them, making it difficult for routine work or teaching to take place.

 • The behavior persistently interferes with effective class management.
 This includes an inability to comply with instructor directions.